fjgalesloot/roon-extension-mqtt/README.md

 # roon-extension-mqtt
-Extension for Roon that publishes status to a MQTT broker
+Roon Extension to integrate Roon into home automation systems by using the MQTT protocol

 ## Installation